-- 3. Put the Perforce license file for the server into /p4/1/root - 1 the license file must be renamed to license
+- 3. Put the Perforce license file for the server into $\frac{p4}{1/root}$ - 1 the license file must be renamed to simply the name license.

 Your Helix Core instance is now setup, but not running.
 The next steps detail how to make the Helix Core server a system service.